Promise Scholarships FAQ

 - Enter your email address and the last 4 digits of your Social Security Number, and your username will be sent to the email address on file.

 What if I forget my password for collegechoicedirect.com?

 - Enter your username and email address.
 After you answer a security question, you will choose one of two options: 1) A temporary password will be sent to your email address, or 2) You will enter your savings account number, Social Security Number, and zip code.
 Then you will be asked to reset your password.

 Why do I see two account numbers for my child on collegechoicedirect.com?

-- The account labeled Individual is the savings account.
+- The account labeled Individual is the Promise savings account.
 You deposit your own money into this account.
-The account labeled Match is the scholarship account.
-The Match account is created when the student earns scholarships or matching funds as a result of classroom work or savings deposits.
+The account labeled Match is the Promise match account.
+The Match account is created when the student earns matching funds from incentives.

 How do I change personal information at collegechoicedirect.com?

 - You may change your address, phone number, email address, delivery preferences, and bank account information by logging in to collegechoicedirect.com and clicking on Manage Accounts, then Profiles and Documents.
 To change a name, Social Security Number, date of birth, or citizenship, call client services for instructions at 866-485-9415.